mgx96/mgx96/README.md

 ## Hi there

-I'm an aspiring smart contract developer driven by a passion for building decentralized applications.
-I believe the future belongs on-chain and I want to help shape it.
+I’m an aspiring smart contract developer passionate about making blockchain easier to use.
+I want to help bridge the gap between complex systems and everyday people.

 ### Tech Stack